AgentJay/BIOPAMA-RIS-Configuration/_docs/7_rest-services.md

 ## What REST Services are?

 ## RIS Action Component REST Services
 REST services are a simple - but advanced - method to 'recall' and present data stored somewhere else.
 One of the advantages of recalling data through REST services is that the information is dinamically updated to its latest version.

 ### URL Structure
+They look like a standard URL.
 The BIOPAMA REST services return only json format, and the URL contains a standard format as follows:
 /ac_rest/pa/country/%